Pasadena

 Divorce can be one of the most challenging experiences of a person’s life.
 The legal process of divorce can be incredibly stressful as you work through all the issues that require attention as you legally end your marriage.
 A Pasadena property division lawyer can be your best resource if you are unsure of what to expect from the property division proceedings you are likely to face in the near future.

 At the Law Offices of Patricia Rigdon, we understand that your divorce will have an enormous impact on your financial future.
 The emotional turmoil of the divorce process can easily compound the stress you will experience throughout your divorce proceedings.
 California upholds a strict community property law for divorce, and this means that each spouse will receive 50% of the marital property upon completion of their divorce.
 Unfortunately, many misconceptions surround California’s community property laws and divorce in general.
 We can help you determine your best available legal options to minimize your financial risk in divorce and navigate the legal process of divorce with greater confidence.
+If you’re looking for an experienced legal advocate to guide you through the complexities of divorce, contact a trusted Pasadena divorce lawyer to discuss your case today.

 Why Choose the Law Offices of Patricia Rigdon?